audrasjb/gdpr-data-request-form/README.txt

 - The user/visitor use your Personal Data Request Form to ask for Personal Data Export or Erasure.
 - A request is created in WordPress Tools > Export/Erase personal data.
 - An email is sent to the user/visitor to confirm this request.
-- The user request is set to Confirmed in WordPress Admin > Settings > Privacy.
+- The user request is set to Confirmed in Tools > Export/Erase personal data.
 - An email is sent to the website administrator to validate the request.
 - The personal data are sent by email to the user/visitor (as a 3-day available download link), or erased, depending on the user request type.